-THE LLE DOES NOT CONTROL ALL OF THE TASKS CAPABLE TO EXECUTE ON APU OUEUE 0.
-NAMELY, IT DOES NOT CONTROL MTM SUBTASKS WITH THE SVC6 COMMUNICATIONS PRIVILEGE LOADED FROM THE OPERATOR CONSOLE.
-THIS LEAD TO MONOPOLIZATION OF APUs MAY ASSIGNED то OUEUE 0 BY SUCH UNCONTROLLABLE TASKS AND THEREBY DEGRADES PERFORMANCE OF MTM SUBTASKS.
+THE LLE DOES NOT CONTROL ALL OF THE TASKS CAPABLE OF EXECUTING ON APU QUEUE 0.
+SPECIFICALLY, IT DOES NOT CONTROL MTM SUBTASKS WITH THE SVC6 CONTROL PRIVILEGE NOR TASKS LOADED FROM THE OPERATOR CONSOLE.
+THIS MAY LEAD TO MONOPOLIZATION OF QUEUE 0 BY THE UNCONTROLLED TASKS AND CONSEQUENTLY DEGRADE THE PERFORMANCE OF THE CONTROLLED TASKS.